sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## MarkerFlush

-Use this option to fire an event marker with the given text and flushes the working set.
+The **MarkerFlush** option fires an event marker with the given text and flushes the working set.

 ### Syntax